 Finding the right bank can be challenging.
 While many offer low fees and high APYs on accounts, how well you're treated — whether online or off — is just as important.

-Capital One offers the best of both worlds with the digital offerings of an online bank, as well as branch locations for those who prefer a traditional bank.
+We found that Capital One offers the best of both worlds with the digital offerings of an online bank, as well as branch locations for those who prefer a traditional bank.
 Plus, its rankings for outstanding customer service rival many online and traditional banks.
+But if you need more branches, Chase or U.S. Bank may be better options, though be mindful of monthly maintenance and overdraft fees.